Groote Schuur

 Sir Herbert Baker also played a significant role in the furnishing of the house.
 After initially furnishing with modern furniture from London, Rhodes, influenced by Baker, began a shift from the modern to more traditional Cape furniture.
 This would mark the beginning of Cecil Rhodes’ collection of colonial furnishings.
+Baker was also commissioned to assist with Rhodes House, Oxford, in which he incorporated some of the features of Groote Schuur as a tribute to Rhodes.

+Among his personal collection at the house, Rhodes had several artefacts the explorer Theodore Bent removed from the Great Zimbabwe ruins in 1891 during his excavations there (Rhodes having co-financed the project), including an iconic soapstone bird in the library.

 The gardens of the house were as Rhodes demanded 'masses of colour'.
 Surrounding the house was a mass of roses, hydrangeas, cannas, bougainvilleas and fuchsias.
 Farther away from the house on the slopes of Devil's Peak, Rhodes kept antelopes, zebra, eland, wildebeest and ostriches.

 Rhodes was always a generous host while at Groote Schuur.
 He used the residence as much as a business and political headquarters as a home.
 His life at the time was one of dinner parties and meetings on the stoep, where he would be joined by as many as fifty people.